Road Trip: Adrenaline Rush

 Not far from the Western beauty found at Quartz Mountain Resort, Arts & Conference Center near Lone Wolf, visitors will find the slabby crag of Baldy Peak rising more than 500 feet above the surrounding wheat fields.
 Rock climbing here offers dramatic, heart-pounding views in a classic place that’s quiet and secluded.
-Red Rock Canyon State Park, just west of Oklahoma City near Hinton, is another popular spot for sport rappelling and camping.
 Other popular rappelling spots include Robbers Cave State Park, located in southeast Oklahoma and featuring rock of compacted sandstone, and Chandler Park, located 15 minutes from downtown Tulsa and featuring immense limestone boulders.

 In the area:

 An ideal setting for quiet reflection and solitude, the Quartz Mountain Resort features a backdrop of stunning red granite hills overlooking Lake Altus-Lugert on the western edge of the Wichita Mountains.
 Located in far southwestern Oklahoma, the Quartz Mountain Resort is perfect for family fun or a romantic retreat.
 The resort’s restaurant, Sundance Café, is decorated in a rustic yet elegant style and features two large fireplaces, an expansive patio with lakeside views and original paintings and sculptures from a score of renowned artists.
 While at the resort, take advantage of an 18-hole golf course, miniature golf, paddle boating, mountain biking and hiking on nature trails.back to top